Governor Generals of India

 First general elections were held in 1937.

-Congress Ministries formed in seven out of eleven provinces.
+Ministries of Congress were formed in seven of the 11 provinces.

 Congress ministries resigned after the outbreak of World War II in 1939.